Integrality Gaps for Random Integer Programs via Discrepancy: Introduction

-\paragraph*{\bf Complexity of Branch-and-Bound.} Recently, Dey, Dubey, and Molinaro~\cite{dey_branch-and-bound_2021} gave theoretical support for this observation, in the context of solving \emph{random packing} IPs via Branch-and-Bound.
-We state a generalization of their result due to~\cite{BDHT21a} to the case of random logconcave IPs below:
+Recently, Dey, Dubey, and Molinaro~\cite{dey_branch-and-bound_2021} provided theoretical evidence for the importance of the gap in IP solving, in the context of solving \emph{random packing} IPs via Branch-and-Bound (B\&B).
+We state a generalization of their result, from~\cite{BDHT22}, to the case of random logconcave IPs:

-\begin{theorem}[\cite{dey_branch-and-bound_2021,BDHT21a}] Let $n \geq \Omega(m)$, $b \in \R^m$, and $ \in \R^{(m+1) \times n}$ be a matrix whose columns are independent logconcave random vectors with identity covariance.
+\begin{theorem}[\cite{dey_branch-and-bound_2021,BDHT22}] Let $n \geq \Omega(m)$, $b \in \R^m$, and $ \in \R^{(m+1) \times n}$ be a matrix whose columns are independent logconcave random vectors with identity covariance.
 Then, for $G \geq 0$, with probability at least $1-\Pr_{A,c}[{\rm IPGAP}(A,b,c) \geq G]-1/\poly(n)$, the best bound first Branch-and-Bound algorithm applied to~\eqref{primal-ip} produces a tree of size at most $n^{O(m)} e^{2\sqrt{2nG}}$. \end{theorem}

-Note that the class of logconcave distributions is quite rich and includes, for example, the uniform distribution on any convex body.
-From the above, we see that probabilistic bounds for the integrality gap of random logconcave integer programs immediately imply corresponding bounds for the complexity of Branch-and-Bound.
-This directly motivates the question: which classes of distributions admit small integrality gaps?
-Furthermore, given that realistic IPs often have discrete coefficients, to what extent do the above results extend to discrete distributions?